gideonthomas/license-embed/README.md

 ### Mac OSX - Build XMP Toolkit
 1) First install the [cmake](http://www.cmake.org/download/) utility for Mac OSX.
 You will need both the application and the command line interface tool.

-To install the CLI tool:
+To install the CLI tool using Homebrew:
 ```
-$ brew update
 $ brew install cmake
 ```